thehui87/Learning-Godot/Background-loading.md

 queue = preload("res://resource_queue.gd").new()
 queue.start()

-# suppose your game starts with a ~10 second custscene, during which they can't interact with the game.
+# suppose your game starts with a 10 second custscene, during which the user can't interact with the game.
 # For that time we know they won't use the pause menu, so we can queue it to load during the cutscene:
 queue.queue_resource("res://pause_menu.xml")
+start_curscene()

 # later when the user presses the pause button for the first time:
 pause_menu = queue.get_resource("res://pause_menu.xml").instance()